Made with whole spices and garlic, this easy Turkey Brine is a no-muss, no-fuss Thanksgiving tradition that packs a ton of flavor.

 - Garlic: Smash a few garlic cloves, no need to chop.

-- Ice Water: Heavy on the ice, so the turkey stays good and cold.
+- Ice Water: Go heavy on the ice, so the turkey stays cold.

 This quick and easy brine comes together in just minutes.
 It might be the easiest thing to prepare for the whole Thanksgiving meal!
-Here’s how to do it:
+Hereโs how to make a brine for turkey:

-- Boil the Stock, Seasonings, Sugar, and Garlic.
-First, we’re going to combine all of the flavorful ingredients in a large stockpot over medium-high heat.
-Give them a stir, and bring the mixture to a boil.
-Let it boil for 2 minutes, and then take it off of the heat.
+- Boil: Combine all ingredients in a large stockpot over medium-high heat.
+Stir to mix, bring to a rolling boil for 2 minutes, and then remove from heat.

-- Cool, then Mix with Ice Water.
-Cool the brine for a bit, and then pour it and the ice water into an extra large pot (or a clean 5-gallon bucket).
+- Cool: Cool the brine to room temperature, and then pour it and the cold water and ice into an extra large pot, a clean 5-gallon bucket, or a plastic bag lined cooler large enough to hold your bird.

-- Brine the Turkey.
-Finally, place the thawed turkey into the brine, breast-side-down.
-If necessary, weigh down the bird with something heavy to make sure it’s fully covered with the brine.
-Cover the pot (or bucket) and refrigerate for 6 to 8 hours, turning the turkey over halfway through that time.
+- Brine: Place the thawed turkey into the brine, breast-side-down.
+If necessary, weigh down the bird with something heavy to make sure itโs fully submerged.
+Cover the container or close cooler lid and refrigerate for 6 to 8 hours, turning the turkey over halfway through.

 Do I Rinse the Turkey After Brining?